 Housing Sector Opportunities

-Accelerating rural-urban traffic and high population growth rates provide both challenges and opportunities in terms of housing supply and demand.
 While Malawi’s population remains predominantly rural, the United Nations Centre for Human Settlements (UNCHS) forecasts a reversal in population dynamic by 2050.
+The urban population grows at a rapid pace of 4.3 percent.
+The accelerating rural-urban traffic and high population growth rates provide both challenges and opportunities in terms of housing supply and demand.
 UNCHS has since urged authorities and sector players to take proactive action to ensure that social services move with population dynamics.

-Nevertheless, this potential can be met only with substantial reform of the land administration system, and sustained, prudent macroeconomic reform and management.
+Further, the land reform process which is currnetly ongoing will improve the value of land and spur investment on it and for it.
+This is not possible in the current situation where most land is under customary titlehold and therefore unusable as collateral.
 By present evidence, government is committed to implementing legal, policy and structural reforms in preparation for the imminent urban boom.
 The passing in parliament of four land-related Bills gives credence to the commitment.